dnth/active-learning-flywheel/README.md

 ## 📊 Benchmarks
+This section contains the benchmarks I ran using the active learning loop on various datasets.

 Column description:
 - `#Labeled Images`: The number of labeled images used to train the model.
 - `Evaluation Accuracy`: The accuracy of the model on the evaluation set.